Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 __Updated Name__: Thought it needed something a touch shorter.
 Did a picture and an Icon.
 It'll do.

+##### 11/10/2023 Updates:

+Version 1.8.0

+__Feature Updated__:

+Stored instances export now includes all current settings.
+You can still import your old instances object, it will be immediately updated to the new version on import.
+Save this somewhere safe!
+This was probably more work than it was worth.

+__Behaviour Change__: Bookmark folder is not automatically created.
+Now gets created when editing the settings according to the name chosen in the new Bookmark Folder Name setting.
+Yes, it is very fancy now.

+__Bugfix__: Rule editor in Iris does not have coloured header.
+This now highlights.
+Excellent.

+__Feature Added__: ChatGPT Powered Test Message Generator.

+When sending a test message on a production page you can now use ChatGPT to generate you a HL7 message.
+The prompt will appear as long as you have input an API Key to the ChatGPT API key setting of the Options page.

+You need to select a schema and a doc type and it will automatically generate you a prompt.
+Edit the prompt as you please and then click the Generate to call ChatGPT.

+__Feature Added__: On Schema search you can now press enter to highlight matching copy.

+Highlighting the text on keypress proved too slow when several messages were open and highlighting on enter seemed an acceptable compromise.
+Enter remains the exit key when the search bar is blank.

+When searching individual segments text is automatically highlighted.
+Segment search highlighting takes priority sometimes, depends how it's feeling.

+__Feature Added__: Active Production Category Search

+On productions a button appears next to the Category dropdown.
+Clicking this button loads active productions onto the page, gathers their category lists and complies them into a dropdown.
+Choosing a category from this dropdown will cause all productions with matching categories to show on the page with this Category filter applies to them.
+Any categories on the starting production page are prefixed with *.
+This is for ease of identification.
+Choosing a category that is not on the starting production page will not update the starting production page.

+Note it only shows ACTIVE productions.
+That is, productions shown as Running on your %SYS homepage.

+This is useful for seeing workflows for a particular category across namespaces.
+It's a little slow if you have a lot of productions, but it works pretty well.

+__Feature Added__: Segment Search.

+Hide segments that don't match your current search criteria.
+You can search specific segments by prepending your search with \SEGMENT\YOUR SEARCH HERE e.g.
+\OBX\151570

+Bonus points if you know which Rosetta Terminology vitals that references.

+That example will only hide OBX segments, leaving other segments still visible.
+Useful for searching for specific OBX-3 values but leaving the OBR/PID/MSH etc.. segments showing.

+Please remember to use back slashes.
+This also renders back slashes useless for search purposes.
+Sorry.

+__Feature Added__: Hide Iris Whiz Buttons Until Needed

+Added an IRIS WHIZ button to maximise/minimise the button bar as needed.
+This is the bar that appears on Full Trace tab, Message Contents Tab and Selected Messages Tab and contains Text Compare, Schema Search etc.

+Choose on the option page whether you want the button bar to be expanded on page load.
+Default is buttons are hidden.
+It also looks more fancy now.
+You're welcome.

+__Feature Added__: Bookmark Folder Name setting

+A new text input in the settings adds ability to recreate the bookmark folder with your desired name.
+I've not auto-deleted the old one in case people add other bookmarks to this folder.
+You have been warned.

+__Feature added__: Schema Mode on Message Contents pages.

+You can now toggle Schema Mode using the… Schema Mode button!
+The current behaviour for expanding schema only shows the known schema that is available in the Title of the field - the bit where you hover your mouse over the fields.
+The new version can look up the schema using the link in the segment element.
+This is slow, especially when used in conjunction with the Searching features.
+Therefore I've limited it to the Contents view.
+WARNING!
+It will continue to work if you import messages to this view.
+Unless you like to watch the world burn, don't use the Full Schema option if you have many messages imported into your page.

+__Update__: Minor speed increases.
+Nobody will notice.
+Yay.

+##### 12/09/2023 Updates:

+Version 1.7.1

+__BugFix__:
+Header/Body/ContentsTrace tabs does not reappear if they were the last thing and first thing clicked on after clicking on Selected Messages/FullTrace tabs.
+This is fixed.
+Hoozah!
+Thanks for the feedback Anonymous reviewer

+__Updated Legend__:
+Legend now closes on most clicks outside/on the legend.
+Some pages contain other iframes where it's not possible for clicks to close it.
+I think it's good enough as is.
+Hide Legend button still appears for ease of use.
+Legend also now styled a bit better.
+May be tough to see on smaller screens but I think the ease of use outweighs this issue.
+Again, thanks for the feedback Anonymous reviewer!
+Don't be afraid to update your review :D

+To update, copy your instance object from the options screen, download the latest version and paste your instance object back into the options page.

 ##### 11/09/2023 Updates: